mohamedbadrco/image-to-ascii-image-js/README.md

 # image-to-asckii-image-js
-transforme image to image with asckii symbols
+transforme image to image with ascii symbols

 how to use
 node -v 16.13.2